 24. Are there multiple businesses located at the same address as your business?

-Is your Google My Business Review missing because of a Google Error?
+Is your Google Business Profile Review missing because of a Google Error?

 These are situations that can happen but are rare occurrences.
 If you’re missing reviews on your Google My Business page, one of the reasons above is much more likely to be the reason for your missing Google reviews.